![]() |

 Proton therapy for any diseases or conditions other than the above-mentioned, it will be provided in the category of “advanced medicine.”
 The applicable diseases and the irradiation methods for such cases will be strictly in accordance with the standardized therapeutic strategy established among the aligned proton therapy facilities nationwide.

-As for the linac radiation therapy, the new model dedicated to high-precision radiation therapy (Radixact X9) was installed in October, 2020.
+As for the linac radiation therapy, the new model dedicated to high-precision radiation therapy (Radixact X9) was installed in October, 2020, in addition to the existing three others.
 With this newly-installed system which accounts for the fourth one, the RPTC is now even more fully equipped than ever.
 Radixact X9 features so-called “zeroing-in-on function,” with which it can keep on tracking the tumor in the lung, for instance, targeting the tumor in synchronization with the respiratory displacement at all times during the dose delivery.
 It is expected to boost up the favorable outcomes from RT further.

 Therapy |